-	The plate can be either applied on dorsal or palmar aspect of radius.
+The plate can be either applied on a dorsal or palmar aspect of the radius.

 However, extensor tendon ruptures due to prominent hardware and palmar displacement of the distal fragment has been noted.

-Other injuries around the wrist injuries with fracture of distal radius are
+Other injuries around the wrist injuries with a fracture of the distal radius are

 - Radial styloid fractures